DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

           - 27001 information security standards/controls
           - 27002 information security guidance
           - 27031 Business continuity
-    -  SABSA (Sheerwood Applied Business Security Architecture)
+    -  **SABSA (Sheerwood Applied Business Security Architecture):**  is a framework and methodology for developing risk-driven enterprise information security architectures.
+It integrates security into the business processes and aligns security measures with business goals.
+SABSA Lifecycle Phases:
+     - Strategy Phase: Understanding business context and defining security goals.
+     - Design Phase: Developing the detailed architecture.
+     - Implementation Phase: Deploying the security solutions.
+     - Management Phase: Ongoing management and adaptation of the security architecture.
-    -  FedRAMP (Federal Risk and Authorization Managment Programme) regulates cloud security for US Gov
+    -  **FedRAMP (Federal Risk and Authorization Managment Programme)** regulates cloud security for US Gov. FedRAMP specifies a set of security controls based on NIST SP 800-53.
+It provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
     -  FIPS 140-3 Security requirement for cryptographic modules
     -  NIST
           - 800-37 Risk Managment Framework